 - Is getting good-quality ongoing top-up training to keep them up-to-date with new developments in therapy

 One thing that can help, is to check if the therapist is registered with a professional organisation.
 Although it’s not a failsafe guarantee that a therapist will be good, it can help guide you as you try to choose.
 The organisations make certain checks for you, such as ensuring the therapist is properly insured to see clients, works ethically, has trained to a certain level, isn’t charged with any complaints or offences, and does a certain amount of up-to-date training each year.

 Is the therapist registered?

-Look for a therapist who is registered with one of the following: UKCP (for psychotherapists), HCPC (for Arts Therapists), BACP or NCS (for counsellors and some psychotherapists), BPS (for psychologists), or BPC (for psychoanalysts).
+Look for a therapist who is registered with one of the following: UKCP (for psychotherapists and psychotherapeutic counsellors), HCPC (for Arts Therapists), BACP or NCS (for counsellors and some psychotherapists), BPS (for psychologists), or BPC (for psychoanalysts).
 In addition, a therapist who is registered with ACTO will have had specialist training in working online as well as their main face-to-face qualifications.

 Is the therapist well trained?